Nathan-Butler7/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/3644cbd3-1b7b-4833-a674-c33fecde8852)

 - Help Topic: Report a Problem / Business Critical Outage.
-(It can be important to organise the topic it's more relevant to).
+(It can be important to organize the topic it's more relevant to).
 - (Optional) "No customers able to access online banking".

 ![image](https://github.com/user-attachments/assets/bb72c8ef-9da8-4140-9ac1-b9c86eb0bfbb)